ipopop/cod_acc_sem2_02_water/pseudo-code-diagrams/water08.md

         RETURN true
     END FUNCTION

-    SET arg to the value of ARGV
+    SET arg : ARRAY<STRING> to the value of ARGV

     IF the length of arg is not 1
         PRINT "Error: Please provide exactly one argument."
         EXIT with error code 1
     END IF

-    SET input_str to the first element in arg converted to a string
+    SET input_str : STRING to the first element in arg converted to a string

     PRINT the result of calling is_numeric? with input_str END